apptainer/singularity-userdocs/contributing.rst

     git push origin master

-and then I would return to working on the branch for my feature.
+And then I would return to working on the branch for my feature.
 How to do that exactly?
 Read on!

 Step 3.
 Checkout a new branch
 =============================

 `Branches <https://guides.github.com/introduction/flow//>`_ are a way of isolating your features from the main branch.
 Given that we’ve just cloned the repo, we probably want to work off of the current development branch, which has the most up to date “next version” of the software.
 So we can start by checking out that branch:

 .. code-block:: none